Body dysmorphic disorder

 Signs and symptoms of body dysmorphic disorder include:

-You may obsess over any part of your body, but common features people may obsess about include:
+You may obsess over any part of your body, and the body feature you focus on may change over time.
+But common features people may obsess about include:

 When to see a doctor